jkordek1/FarmingGame/README.md

   <img src="https://github.com/jkordek1/FarmingGame/blob/main/Images/erasmus.png?raw=true">
 </p>

-This is a farming-themed electronic board game where players strategically plant and harvest crops to earn points.
-Each crop requires a different number of turns to fully grow, with longer-growing crops yielding higher rewards.
-However, unpredictable weather conditions can slow down growth, making it crucial to plan wisely.
-Your goal is to develop the best strategy to maximize your harvest and score as many points as possible within a set number of turns.
+This is an electronic board game about farming in which players strategically plant and harvest crops to earn points.
+Each plant requires a different number of turns to grow fully, with longer growing plants bringing a higher reward.
+However, unpredictable weather conditions can slow down growth, so it's crucial to plan wisely.
+Your goal is to develop the best strategy to maximize your harvest and score as many points as possible within a given number of turns.

 ## Project idea